c2dc/iplite-sbseg2022/nuttx/boards/arm/lpc17xx_40xx/lpcxpresso-lpc1768/README.txt

        At last attempt, the SPI-based mircroSD does not work at higher fequencies.
 Setting the SPI frequency to 400000 removes the problem.
-There must be some more optimal value that could be determined with additional experimetnation.
+There must be some more optimal value that could be determined with additional experimentation.

        Jumpers: J55 must be set to provide chip select PIO1_11 signal as the SD slot chip select.